Pest control: Bees

 1) Do not panic, the bees are not angry.
 Calmly close windows and doors and stay indoors, the swarm may pass over you in a big cloud.
 If the odd bee lands on you, do not swat it, let it move off or carefully brush it off.

-call us now and we will remove them for you.
+2) If the bees start to settle then call us now and we will remove them for you.
 Never attempt to kill or disturb them.

 If the bees are honey bees, and they have formed the swarm into a clump of bees in the garden or on your property, we can remove this for you.
 A bee swarm may land anywhere, but frequently they are low down in a bush or fence.
 Wherever the bees land, we will do our best to remove it for you before it has the chance to cause any problem.
 There is the possibility that the swarm will alight on your property and set up home there if suitable, which can prove to be expensive.
 Far better to have it removed to another area where it will not cause problems.
 We can attend sooner than most, please call us for the fastest service to remove bee swarms.
 We do charge for this service.